warthog618/config/README.md

 A list of things I haven't gotten around to yet, or am still thinking about...

+- Document Watchers.
 - Add more examples.
+- Add tests for loaders.
-- Add a getter for etcd.
+- Add a loader for etcd.
-- Add a getter for consul.
+- Add a loader for consul.
-- Add watches on config for changes (already reworked Config API to support this - still require support from the Getters)
-- Refactor Getters into Loader/Decoder, and allow Loader to notify Config of updates.